MartinKoleff/Paint/README.md

 # Paint
-this is my Course Project - Paint in C# in collaboration with my colleague - Spas Milenkov!
+his is my Course Project - Paint in C# in collaboration with my colleague - Spas Milenkov!

 The project had to include:
 - Original idea!